Top

 Christian Lassen, Esq. | Quoted in The Wall Street Journal | 25 Years Experience Helping beneficiaries nationwide recover denied life insurance claims.

 A denied life insurance claim occurs when an insurance company refuses to pay death benefits after receiving a claim from a beneficiary.
-While insurers must provide a stated reason for denial, many rely on overly aggressive interpretations of policy language or incomplete investigations.
+While insurers are required to provide a written reason for denial, many denials are based on aggressive interpretations of policy language, incomplete investigations, or unsupported assumptions.

-This fact sheet provides a high level overview of common denial reasons, immediate steps to take, and the basic legal rights beneficiaries should understand.
+This fact sheet provides a high level overview of common denial reasons, immediate steps beneficiaries should take, and the basic legal rights that apply after a denial.

 Common Reasons Life Insurance Claims Are Denied

-• Alleged misstatements or omissions on the application
+• Alleged misstatements or omissions on the insurance application

-• Claimed lapse due to missed premiums or notice issues
+• Claimed policy lapse due to missed premiums or notice issues

 • Death during activities listed as excluded risks